Monoglyceride: Synthesis

 Monoglycerides are produced both biologically and industrially.
 They are naturally present at very low levels (0.1-0.2%) in some seed oils such as olive oil, rapeseed oil and cottonseed oil.
 They are biosynthesized by the enzymatic hydrolysis of triglycerides by lipoprotein lipase and the enzymatic hydrolysis of diglycerides by diacylglycerol lipase; or as an intermediate in the alkanoylation of glycerol to form fats.
 Several monoglycerides are pharmacologically active (e.g. 2-oleoylglycerol, 2-arachidonoylglycerol).

 Industrial production is primarily achieved by a glycerolysis reaction between triglycerides and glycerol.
 The commercial raw materials for the production of monoacylglycerols may be either vegetable oils or animal fats.

 Uses

 Monoglycerides are primarily used as surfactants, usually in the form of emulsifiers.
 Together with diglycerides, monoglycerides are commonly added to commercial food products in small quantities as "E471" (s.a.
 Mono- and diglycerides of fatty acids), which helps to prevent mixtures of oils and water from separating.
-The values given in the nutritional labels for total fat, saturated fat, and trans fat do not include those present in mono- and diglycerides as fats are defined as being triglycerides.
-They are also often found in bakery products, beverages, ice cream, chewing gum, shortening, whipped toppings, margarine, spreads and peanut butter, and confections.
+They are also often found in bakery products, beverages, ice cream, chewing gum, shortening, whipped toppings, margarine, spreads, and peanut butter, and confections.
 In bakery products, monoglycerides are useful in improving loaf volume and texture, and as antistaling agents.
 Monoglycerides are used to enhance the physical stability towards creaming in milk beverages.